-We may use Nonpersonal Data to help diagnose and repair issues with your use of the Network, administer the Network, monitor Network usage, provide customization options, understand how our visitors use Humanities Commons, make decisions about how to change and adapt the Network, and create anonymous Network statistics.
-From time to time, we may release Nonpersonal Data in aggregate form (for instance, by publishing trends in Network usage).
+We may use nonpersonal data to help diagnose and repair issues with your use of the Network, administer the Network, monitor Network usage, provide customization options, understand how our visitors use the Commons, make decisions about how to change and adapt the Network, and create anonymous Network statistics.
+From time to time, we may release nonpersonal data in aggregate form (for instance, by publishing trends in Network usage).
 We will not release individual information, only aggregate information.

 Our server logs record information about visits to the site, which we keep for a period of time in case we need to investigate an error, help a user fix a problem, or review how the site is being used.
 These logs are retained in accordance with our data retention policy (see below).

-Sites created by members of the Commons may include embedded content or use plug-ins that may collect personal data of visitors.
+Sites created by Users may include embedded content or use plug-ins that may collect personal data of visitors.
 Please be aware, when you visit such a site, that your personal data could be collected in one of the following ways:

-- Contact form: Any contact form should specify how the personal information entered would be used.
+- Contact form: Users shall specify in any contact form how the personal information entered will be used.

 - Embedded content: A site may embed content from other Web sites.
 Such embedded content (which could include a tweet or YouTube video) may allow that other Web site to collect data about you through cookies or other tracking methods.